vanhoefm/fragattacks/research/DEVICES.md

   but not being controlled by wpa_supplicant (but unknown which channel will be used).
 When connecting using wpa_supplicant, it seems we can only inject frames after the association request has been sent.

-- In mixed AP/monitor mode, when injecting the first fragment of a frame, it will be injected properly, but afterards the chip won't second beacons for one second.
-  This can be prevented by injected a dummy packet after the injected fragment.
-  In other modes this doesn't seem to be a problem.

 # hwsim mode